nickjbrowning/cscs-docs/docs/alps/storage.md

 Capstor and Iopsstor are on the same Slingshot network as Alps, while VAST is on the CSCS Ethernet network.

+See the [Lustre guide][ref-guides-storage-lustre] for some hints on how to get the best performance out of the filesystem.

 The mounts, and how they are used for Scratch, Store, and Home file systems that are mounted on clusters are documented in the [file system docs][ref-storage-fs].

 [](){#ref-alps-capstor}